-Right-wing populist parties are already sitting in seven governments of EU member states and are expected to make up a quarter of MEPs after the European elections in May 2019.
-Citizens' trust in democratic institutions and Europe seems to be dwindling, the party spectrum is re-sorting, traditional popular parties are losing influence and multi-party coalitions and minority governments will make governance increasingly difficult.
-At the same time, we are experiencing a profound transformation of life, work and mobility: European societies are facing epochal changes through digitisation, urbanisation and climate change.
+Right-wing populist parties are already part of the governments of seven EU member states and are expected to make up a quarter of MEPs after the European elections in May 2019.
+The dwindling trust of citizens in democratic institutions and in Europe, the re-sorting of party spectrums, the declining influence of traditional popular parties as well as the emergence of multi-party coalitions and minority governments will all make governance increasingly difficult.
+At the same time, we are experiencing a profound transformation of life, work and mobility: European societies are facing epochal changes through digitalisation, urbanisation and climate change.

-Against this backdrop, the authors Stella Schaller and Alexander Carius from adelphi examine in an explorative study the voices and the weight of right-wing populist parties in the formulation of a European climate policy:
+Against this backdrop, the authors Stella Schaller and Alexander Carius from adelphi examine in an explorative study the voices and the weight of right-wing populist parties in the formulation of European climate policy:

 - How widespread is disinformation on climate change?